IBM/mini-era/README.md

   N - nothing
 ```

 In concert, the distances currently implemented are values between 0 and 11, corresponding to 50-meter increments from 0 to 500 (with the final value being "Infinity").
-The following image illuestrates how a specific scenario at a given point in time is encoded in a trace entry:
+The following image illustrates how a specific scenario at a given point in time is encoded in a trace entry:

 ```
   Distance | Left | Cntr | Right|